librespeed/speedtest-android/README.md

 ![LibreSpeed-Android Logo](https://github.com/adolfintel/speedtest-android/blob/master/.github/Readme-Logo.png?raw=true)

 # LibreSpeed Android Template
-The Speedtest Android template allows you to configure and distribute an Android app that performs a speedtest using your existing [LibreSpeed](https://github.com/librespeed/speedtest) server(s).
+The LibreSpeed Android template allows you to configure and distribute an Android app that performs a speedtest using your existing [LibreSpeed](https://github.com/librespeed/speedtest) server(s).

 The template is easy to configure, customize and distribute.